 - experience of abuse, for example, during childhood

 - getting a physical injury, possibly as a result of the event

 Scientists are looking at

-- having or seeking out support from others
+- seeking out and receiving support from others

-- the person’s ability to feel good about how they act when faced with difficulty
+- being able to feel good about their actions when facing difficulty

 Many people experience symptoms after a traumatic event, such as crying, anxiety, and difficulty concentrating, but this is not necessarily PTSD.